IoTCrawler/Framework/docs/source/semantic-enrichment/quality-analyser/quality-analyser.rst

 Integration into IoTCrawler Framework
 -------------------------------------
-The IoTCrawler framework itself is loosely coupled by a set of single components to be on the one hand side as adoptable as possible, by keeping the flexibility to optimise single components without the need to adapt the complete framework, and on the other hand to ensure scalability.
+The IoTCrawler framework itself is loosely coupled by a set of single components to be on the one hand as adoptable as possible, by keeping the flexibility to optimise single components without the need to adapt the complete framework, and on the other hand to ensure scalability.
-The integration mainly focuses on publish/subscribe mechanisms that are used to communicate with the Federated MDR as the central register for all data sources and to access receive data from IoT gateways in different domains.
+The integration mainly focuses on publish/subscribe mechanisms that are used to communicate with the Federated MDR as the central register for all data sources and to access received data from IoT gateways in different domains.
 As the example data sources used within the IoTCrawler project focus on NGSI-LD, the NGSI-LD publish/subscribe methods are used, but in principle the data access can also be realised by other access methods like MQTT or AMQP protocols.
 In these cases, the interfaces must be described in the data source’s metadata.

 .. image:: integration.png